acslamet/Practicum-Projects/12. Forecasts & Predictions Project/README.md

 - Analyze the factors that impact churn most
 * Identify target groups
 * Suggest measures to cut churn
-* Describe any other patterns you see with respect to interaction with customers
+* Describe any other patterns with respect to interaction with customers

 ## Business Value

--
+- The results of the analysis will help with customer retention

 ## Tools
 Python:
+- Pandas
+- Matplotlib
+- Numpy
+- Seaborn
+- Scipy
+- Sklearn
--
+- Plotly